 Critical Race Theory (CRT) is a movement that grew out of Critical Legal Theory.

-Critical Legal Theory is a realist attack against legal formalism.
+Critical Legal Theory injects a quality of realism against legal formalism.

 What is formalism?
 Formalism is the notion that there are certain methods that can be legitimately applied, regardless of the object’s content.
 Formalism is everywhere.
 Let’s say that you have two boxing contenders, and you apply a method to find out which contender is the better boxer.
 A formal method is to simply have them fight a match.
-However, if one person is 115 pounds and the other person is 240 pounds, the formal method will give you a deeply distorted account of contenders’ skills as boxers; rather, the match’s result would be over-determined by the difference between the contenders’ sizes, and size is a factor that should not overwhelmingly determine any account of the contenders’ boxing skill.
+However, if one person is 115 pounds and the other person is 240 pounds, the formal method will give you a deeply distorted account of contenders’ skills as boxers; rather, the match’s result will be over-determined by the difference between the contenders’ sizes, not the contenders’ boxing skill.

 The problems of formalism in legal theory find expression in a quote by Anatole France, “The law, in its majestic equality, forbids the rich as well as the poor to sleep under bridges, to beg in the streets, and to steal bread.”